Range of Programs

 David Gergen, George Will, Peggy Noonan, Gloria Borger, Greg Ip, Doris Kearns Goodwin, and Ralph Nader.
 Watch presentations of recent distinguished speakers.

-The college’s undergraduate and MBA career services staff serve both students and employers.
-Recruiters from a range of business and government organizations attend Business Horizons Career Day, organized annually by Pamplin undergraduates.
-Five of our majors are routinely in the 10 majors most sought after by recruiters visiting campus.
+The college's undergraduate and MBA career services staff serve both students and employers.
+Recruiters from a range of business and government organizations attend the college's Business Horizons career fairs, organized each fall and spring, by Pamplin undergraduates.
+The college has the best placement record on campus, with six of its majors in the top 10 majors sought by recruiters visiting campus.

 Service to Community and Society